-As reported by Techchained, the price of an average wedding cost 2020 was $19,000.
+As reported by TheKnot, the price of an average wedding cost 2020 was $19,000.
 With that much money involved, it might be difficult to imagine feeling the need to burden yourself with the additional cost of wedding insurance.
 But the right type of wedding insurance can actually save you money.
-When it comes down to it, you can’t afford not to buy it.
+You can’t afford to buy it when it comes down to it.
 We’re here to explain why.

 In this blog

 While large events and parties can be a blast for the guests who attend, they can be quite stressful for the hosts.
 Accordingly, it’s become common practice to purchase special event insurance for any large event, public or private.
 It protects the hosts from numerous unnecessary financial losses that can occur.
 Event insurance for a wedding is no different.
 Wedding insurance costs go into making sure the hosts are covered for all of the things that could possibly go wrong.

 Every common wedding mishap can be covered with a combination of wedding insurance policies.
 While different mishaps may require different plans and policies, there is very little that cannot be covered.
 From basic things like the venue to smaller details like the flowers, everything can be insured.

 Here’s a list of the most popular types of coverage:

 - Weather conditions